compujuckel/assettoserver-docs/versioned_docs/version-0.0.50/faq.md

 [There are more options available here.](https://github.com/ac-custom-shaders-patch/acc-extension-config/wiki/Misc-%E2%80%93-Server-extra-options#pit-speed-limiter-settings)

-## How do I allow people to download missing content?
+## How do I allow players to download missing content? {#download-missing-content}

-It's possible to allow people to download missing content like tracks and cars in the Content Manager server browser.
+It's possible to allow players to download missing content like tracks and cars in the Content Manager server browser.

 ![](./assets/HfLjm64.png)